ibm-security-verify/webauthn-relying-party-server-swift/README.md

 #### `FIDO2_RELYING_PARTY_ID`

-This is the unique identifier (UUID) that is created when the FIDO2 service is created in IBM Security Verify.
+This is the unique identifier (UUID) that is created when the FIDO2 service is created in IBM Verify.
 For example:
 ```
 FIDO2_RELYING_PARTY_ID=634cd513-dc6a-5e28-06fg-40c3dc81a79e
 ```